Home – Slip and Fall – Floor Mats

 What Does Florida Case Law Say About Floor Mats?

-In Florida, there is body of case law related to slip and fall lawsuits which involve floor mats related to issues ranging from improper placement to failure to use floor mats during inclement weather.
+In Florida, there is a body of case law related to slip and fall lawsuits that involve floor mats related to issues ranging from improper placement to failure to use floor mats during inclement weather.
 This case law has influenced the way business conducts itself.
 For example, in Teresa Walker vs. Winn Dixie Stores, Inc. the case involved Winn-Dixie’s standard policy to implement a “Rainy-Day” plan.
 This plan includes putting out an umbrella rack, orange cones and floor mats when it either looked as though it was about to rain or when it was already raining.

 Quick Slip And Fall Facts: